manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

 }
 ```

-A better design would have not required `malloc`s inside the functions that are expected to get freed elsewhere.
+A better design would have not required `malloc`s inside the functions that are expected to get `free`d elsewhere.
 But this is a pretty small script, I opted for the mediocre solution.

 ### Haskell

 I had a pretty clear vision of what I wanted to do in Haskell with this, which I stayed pretty true to.
-It is basically the same idea as with the C solution: split into word, non-word alternating list, run the goat mod on the words in order, stitch everything back together.
+It is basically the same idea as with the C solution: split into a word, non-word alternating list, run the goat modifications on the words in order, and stitch everything back together.

 As I was first working on this I built a tremendous amount of supporting infrastructure, including a `mapAdjacent` operator which takes a binary function and applies to every consecutive pair of values in a list.
 I even further modified that into `mapAdjacentR` and `mapAdjacentL` differing in which value is the first argument.
 Some days after, I was continuing to read Learn You a Haskell and realized I didn't need half of what I had written.
 What a shame!
 It was a good exercise, but being a diligent student, I cut out half my code and used the existing module functions.

 Here `groupBy` does the work of splitting our string into the alternating word, non-word list